nicholasoxford/SupaFly/README.md

 ### [Wireguard Installation Instructions](https://www.wireguard.com/install/)

-### We recommend creating a new organaztion for your SupaFly project
+### We recommend creating a new organization for your SupaFly project

-> If you don't pass in a value for `--org` it will default to your personal organazation
+> If you don't pass in a value for `--org` it will default to your personal organization

 ## Deploying SupaFly